Ouranosinc/Magpie/docs/glossary.rst

             See :ref:`permissions` chapter for more exhaustive details, including contextual comparisons for all other *Permission*-related terms presented here.

+    Policy Decision Point
+    PDP

+        Application that has the responsibility to take the decision whether or not to allow or deny access of a given :term:`User` to some targeted :term:`Resource` based on applicable :term:`Permission` rules.
+This is the role that `Magpie` fulfills.

+    Policy Enforcement Point
+    PEP

+        Application that has the responsibility of applying the decision provided by the :term:`PDP` in order to grant access or block access to the :term:`Resource` by the intended :term:`User`.
+This is typically accomplished by `Twitcher`_ :term:`Proxy`, but can be implemented by any application that can communicate with `Magpie` through the API endpoint it provides.

     Provider
         Corresponds to the reference user-identity to employ in order to attempt :term:`Authentication`.
         See also :term:`Internal Providers`, :term:`External Providers` and section :ref:`Authentication Providers`.